psychemedia/finn-resources/src/finn-childhood.md

 So the time went, and Fionn grew long and straight and tough like a sapling; limber as a willow, and with the flirt and spring of a young bird.
 One of the ladies may have said, "He is shaping very well, my dear," and the other replied, as is the morose privilege of an aunt, "He will never be as good as his father," but their hearts must have overflowed in the night, in the silence, in the darkness, when they thought of the living swiftness they had fashioned, and that dear, fair head.
 ```

-With Fionn's location discovered by the clan Morna, who had killed Fionn's father, it was time for the boy to lave his childhood home.
+With Fionn's location discovered by the clan Morna, who had killed Fionn's father, it was time for the boy to leave his childhood home.

 ```{admonition} Boyhood of Fion, Chapter V, Stephens, 1920
 :class: dropdown